 No developed parking.
 Roadside parking is available at Grizzly Flat adjacent to Upper Stevens Creek County Park for approximately 10 vehicles.
-The Grizzly Flat parking is located on the east side of Skyline Boulevard, 3.0 miles south of the Alpine Road intersection.
+The Grizzly Flat parking is located on the east side of Skyline Boulevard, preserve adjacent to Skyline Road intersection.
 Additional roadside parking is along the perimeter of the preserve adjacent to Skyline Boulevard.
-Some roadside pullouts near the northern part of the preserve are posted "No Parking".
+Some roadside pullouts near the northern part of the preserve are

 - a.
 Grizzly Flat.
 An equestrian stile (three log stepover) is located here. - b.
 Jikoji entrance.
 A pipe gate (LR02).
-No stile. - Hickory Oak Ridge.
+No stile. - c.
+Hickory Oak Ridge.
 A pipe gate (LR01) and equestrian stile.
 Terrain is steep at the gate location.
 A separate trail was cut to install the stile.
 No additional stile is possible without major earthmoving. - d.
 Interior gating.
 This preserve has several interior gates blocking the trails due to the developed nature of the property located east of the preserve.
 There are not stiles associated with the interior gates.